mkitchingh/smtp-relay/README.md

 # SMTP Relay

-Windows SMTP relay with GUI config and automatic installer build.
+A Windows SMTP relay service with GUI configuration.